 - Total: $519.17

 These fees are separate from any MLS dues and fees that must be paid.
-As you can see, it is expensive to become a Realtor, but I would never think of being an agent without being a Realtor as well.
+As you can see, it is expensive to become a Realtor, and I also pay for the agents on my team to be Realtors as well so it costs me thousands of dollars a year.
+This is one reason I am no longer a Realtor.

-Why would buyers and seller prefer to work with a Realtor?
+Why would buyers and sellers prefer to work with a Realtor?

 Below are the pledges a Realtor makes, that a real estate agent is not required to make: